The Complete Guide to the Perfect Book Layout, Woman with computer

 *Also can be back matter

-One nice feature of ebooks is that you can provide a navigational table of contents.
+One nice feature of e-Books is that you can provide a navigational table of contents.
 In other words, you can make chapter listings clickable, helping users to move around your text.

 Also called end matter, back matter varies widely and often depends on the text’s genre and the author’s vision.
 For example, a nonfiction study of the French Revolution will have a different back matter than a fantasy novel or a mystery.
+Possible back matter:

 • Afterword